blyator/MartianHub/README.md

    - Save to favorites

 2. **Mars Rovers Tab**
-   - Select a rover from the dropdown
+   - Select a rover from the dropdown and click search
-   - Click "Search" to view latest photos
    - Save interesting images to favorites or you can download

 ## 🙏 Acknowledgments